 Another trend is the increasing use of multimodal analgesia, which involves combining ketamine with other pain-relieving medications like NSAIDs (non-steroidal anti-inflammatory drugs) and opioids.
 This approach aims to target multiple pain pathways simultaneously, providing more effective pain relief and reducing the reliance on any single drug.
 By using lower doses of each medication, the risk of side effects can also be minimized.

-There's also growing interest in the use of ketamine in combination with other anesthetic agents like propofol and inhalant anesthetics (e.g., isoflurane, sevoflurane).
-These combinations can provide a more balanced anesthetic state with improved muscle relaxation and cardiovascular stability.
-The specific combination and dosages are tailored to the individual horse and the nature of the procedure being performed.
+There's also growing interest in the use of ketamine in combination with other anesthetic agents like propofol and inhalant anesthetics (e., isoflurane, sevoflurane).
+These combinations can provide a more balanced anesthetic state with improved muscle relaxation and cardiovascular stability. g.The specific combination and dosages are suited to the individual horse and the nature of the procedure being performed.

 The development of new drug formulations and delivery methods is also an area of ongoing research.
-For example, researchers are exploring the use of transdermal ketamine patches for long-term pain management in horses.
+As an example, researchers are exploring the use of transdermal ketamine patches for long-term pain management in horses.
 These patches would allow for continuous delivery of the drug through the skin, providing a convenient and non-invasive alternative to oral or injectable medications.

 Tips and Expert Advice